Head of Marketing

 Previously, Dawn was a Partner, Portfolio Manager and Member of the Executive Committee at TwentyFour Asset Management.
 She started her career at SG Warburg (now UBS) and has since held senior investment and management positions at Newton, Axa (Architas), and Investec Wealth.
 Her primary specialism is fixed income with an extensive background in investment trusts, structured finance, product development, marketing, risk, derivatives and hedge funds.
 She has a degree in Law and an MBA.
 She is an adviser to CityHive, the diversity network for the finance industry and member of the Guild of International Bankers.

-Natalie Kenway is deputy editor of Investment Week.
+Natalie Kenway is acting editor of Investment Week.
 She first joined the publication in 2005 as junior reporter before working her way up to an editing role.
 She has a particular passion for covering diversity-related topics.

 Director of Reporting, Assessment and Accountability